 Figure 6: CAMT-1 directly activates calmodulin expression by binding multiple sites in the cmd-1 promoter.
 (A) Coverage plots of chromatin pulldown samples showing enrichment at cmd-1 promoter in CAMT-1::GFP pulldown (peaks A, B, and C; arrows: major peaks, arrow heads: minor peaks) compared to a mock pulldown or input (see also Figure 6 – figure supplement 1A).
 Bracketed numbers on the right indicate the scale (normalized read counts).
 (B) Left, CRISPR-generated strains deleted for one or more of the CAMT-1 ChIP-seq peaks A, B, C shown in A; deletions are not drawn to scale.
 Right, O2-evoked speed responses of the promoter deletion strains shown at left.
 The db1278 allele in which all three CAMT-1 peaks are deleted confers a strong phenotype that can be rescued by supplementing CMD-1 expression in the nervous system.
 The db1275 and db1280 alleles, which delete only one or two sites have no obvious phenotype.
-(C) The db1278 allele confers chemotaxis defects to NaCl, benzaldehyde and diacetyl that can be rescued by supplementing CMD-1 expression in the nervous system.
+(C) The db1278 allele confers chemotaxis defects to NaCl, benzaldehyde and diacetyl, similarly to camt-1(ok515) mutants, that can be rescued by supplementing CMD-1 expression in the nervous system.

-ns: p≥0.05, *: p<0.05, ***: p < 0.001, ****: p < 0.0001, Mann-Whitney U test. n =2 (A), n≥ 49 (B), n=8 assays for each condition (C). npr-1 denotes npr-1(ad609).
+ns: p≥0.05, *: p<0.05, ***: p < 0.001, ****: p < 0.0001, Mann-Whitney U test. n =2 (A), n≥ 49 (B), n=8 assays for each condition (C).
 (B) Lines represent average speed and shaded regions the SEM, black horizontal bars indicate time points used for statistical tests.
 (C) Bars indicate the mean and error bars the SEM.